colinkd/NBA-League-Pass-Elo/README.md

-Made w/ Claude, inspired by Wob & Lowe
+Designed by Colin, built by Claude, inspired by Wob and Lowe.